-My second trip to this region was 11 months after my first, and my additional time on the bodacious Valsez peninsula greatly enhanced my grasp of the place.
-I spent just one night at the very cool Gualicho hostel in Madryn, after landing at Trelew airport and then getting a ride from a very friendly local who had just picked up a friend on the same flight.
-She told me that her kids also ‘hacen dedo’ (hitchhike), and it was a great way to land and roll into the sweet port town, that is, city now of over 100,000.
+My second trip to this region was 11 months after my first, and my additional time on the bodacious Valdez peninsula greatly enhanced my grasp of the place.
+I spent just one night at the very cool Gualicho hostel in Madryn, after landing at Trelew airport and then getting a ride from a mighty friendly local who had just picked up a friend on the same flight.
+She told me that her kids also ‘hacen dedo’ (hitchhike), and it was a great way to land and roll into the sweet port town, that is, city now, of over 100,000.

 Wandering around town and primarily the beachside sidewalk, the only oddity was not being able to walk out onto the municipal pier due to a cruise ship being anchored there, and the authority telling me that no one could enter ho wasn’t a passenger on the big boat, ‘due to security issues’.
 This coincided with the corona virus hysteria sweeping the globe, so I wasn’t really disappointed in the denial to enter.

 I did treat myself to a fine fish dinner at Chona’s , right in the middle of town on the seafront, as it was recommended by everybody I asked.
 Excellent food and service at very decent prices make for a solid formula, and we also hit it for a premium lunch the day I flew out.

 Something new this time around was driving south out to the splendid sea lion loberia a few kilometers past Punta Loma.
 A ranger station overlooks two separate clusters of the aquatic lions, hundreds in number but just a drop in the bucket to the estimated 100,000 in all of Argentina.
 The seabirds are numerous here as well and the two viewpoints provide a smashing vista of the massive colony here.
 Well worth the drive, short walk and nasty smell.